Platform-OS/platformos-documentation/pages/getting-started/transactables/managing-transactable.md

 }
 ```

-To complete managing project, one would also need possibility to remove it via `form_configurations/destroy_project.liquid`:
+To complete managing the project, one would also need the possibility to remove it via `form_configurations/destroy_project.liquid`:

 {% raw %}